DinithKumudika/Library-Management-System/README.md

-# Library Management System
+# LibraryMgtSystem
+Group assignment of IS2104 (Rapid Application Development)

- Library Management System in Java
+Library Management System created for IS2104 course module assignment using Java Swing and mysql.